 NOTE: The Huawei E303 is no longer in production.
+(Though can still be found on eBay or Amazon if needed.)
 An updated tutorial using the Hologram Nova can be found here: Add Cellular to a Raspberry Pi with Hologram Nova

 Having cellular connectivity on your Raspberry Pi can open up a whole world of other cool projects for you.
 Anywhere where wifi may not be feasible you can now have an internet connection.

 - Install the latest version of Raspbian by following the instructions on the Raspberry Pi site.

 - Insert the Hologram SIM card into the Huawei modem by sliding the cover off and then inserting it with the contacts down.
 Note that it takes a mini SIM card size.
 See this image: